Shawn's Basement Pool Plans (2 of 2)

 Visualizing the Pool

 "I need images," Shawn admits.
 "I can’t just imagine something.
 My wife is better at that.
 I need to see it."
-That's where Jill Timm comes in.
-She's Endless Pools' Architectural Designer.
+That's where Endless Pools' Architectural Designer comes in.

 The couple submitted a photo of their chosen location: the basement of their home.
 In the photo, the basement is still filled with vintage furniture.
-Not a problem – Jill digitally removed the clutter.
+Not a problem – our Designer digitally removed the clutter.

-"We explained what we were looking for" – an above-ground pool, cornered and skirted in reclaimed wood planks – "and she turned it around and said, 'What do you think about this?'"
-By 'this,' Jill meant the scale model she'd created of the Endless Pool in the virtually emptied basement.
+"We explained what we were looking for" – an above-ground pool, cornered and skirted in reclaimed wood planks – "and [your Designer] turned it around and said, 'What do you think about this?'"
+'This' means the scale model our Designer had created of the Endless Pools model in the virtually emptied basement.

 The couple found the visual pool rendering to be "super helpful," Shawn recalls.
 "It gave us something to look at and get excited about.
 You could look at that picture and say, 'This is what we’re working towards.'"